openxrlab/xrnerf/README.md

 ### Iteration Controls

-XRnerf use `mmcv.runner.IterBasedRunner` to control training, and `mmcv.runner.EpochBasedRunner` to for test mode.
+XRNeRF use `mmcv.runner.IterBasedRunner` to control training, and `mmcv.runner.EpochBasedRunner` to for test mode.

 In training mode, the `max_iters` in config file decide how many iters.
 In test mode, `max_iters` is forced to change to 1, which represents only 1 epoch to test.